Fiserv/acceptance-solutions-apac/docs/APIs/localpoi/InterAppFDMS.md

 # Inter-Application Integration
-Inter-Application integration can facilitate processing of various payment transactions from Fiserv payment terminal.
+Inter Application Integration provides a seamless integration between the Fiserv payment application and the merchant application locally installed in android-based terminals.
-E.g. Biller can integrate with payment app and complete the payment transaction.
+E.g. A biller can integrate with a payment application and complete the payment transaction.

-Financial payment transactions supported by Interapp to biller: Sale, Void, Refund, Offline, Adjust, PreAuth, PreAuth Void, PreAuth Complete, PreAuth Complete Void, Settlement.
+Financial payment transactions that are supported by inter application to billers include functions like Sale, Pre-Authorisation Sale, Pre-Authorisation Completion,  Pre-Authorisation Void,  Pre-Authorisation Completion Void, Void, Refund, Adjust, Settlement and Offline.

 ## How it works
+For a normal Sale request, the supported functionalities are listed below.

-•	In Normal Sale request will show the below options for sale o	Card Transaction (navigating to direct card payment application)
+- Card Transaction (navigating to direct card payment application)

 ### Payload Examples - Request